The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

 ELO-Specific Advice

 - 1200-1600: Learn the minority attack in Exchange variations and the IQP concepts from Tarrasch.
-These patterns repeat constantly.
+These patterns repeat constantly, so rehearse the b4-b5 break until it is automatic and learn which pieces to trade.

-- 1600+: Add Tartakower, Cambridge Springs, and Lasker defenses to your Black repertoire.
-Study the Chigorin if you enjoy tactical complications.
-For the broader Black-side decision tree across every 1.d4 reply, see our Black openings hub by rating.
+- 1600+: Add Tartakower, Cambridge Springs, and Lasker defenses, and study the Chigorin if you enjoy tactics.
+For the full Black-side tree across every reply, see our Black openings hub by rating.

 Common Misconceptions